Time Series Predictions in Unmonitored Sites: A Survey of Machine Learning Techniques in Water Resources: Machine Learning Frameworks for Predictions in Unmonitored Sites

 KGML loss function terms can constrain model outputs such that they conform to existing physical laws or governing equations.
+In dynamical systems modeling and solving partial differentiable equations this technique is known as \textit{physics-informed neural networks} (PINNs) pioneered by \citet{raissi_physics-informed_2019}.
 Steering ML predictions towards physically consistent outputs has numerous benefits.
-For PUBs, the major benefit of informed loss function terms is that often the computation requires little to no observation data.
+For PUBs{prediction in unmonitored or data-sparse scenarios}, the major benefit of informed loss function terms is that often the computation requires little to no observation data.
 Therefore, optimizing for that term allows for the inclusion of unlabeled data in training, which is often the only data available.
 Other benefits include that the regularization by physical constraints can reduce the possible search space of parameters, and also potentially learning with fewer labeled data, while also ensuring the consistency with physical laws during optimization.
 KGML loss function terms have also shown that models following desired physical properties are more likely to be generalizable to out-of-sample scenarios \citep{read_process-guided_2019}, and thus become acceptable for use by domain scientists and stakeholders in water resources applications.
 Loss function terms corresponding to physical constraints are applicable across many different types of ML frameworks and objectives, however most of these applications have been in the monitored prediction scenario (e.g. lake temperature \citep{jia_physics-guided_2021-2,read_process-guided_2019,karpatne_physics-guided_2017}, lake phosphorous \citep{hanson_predicting_2020}, subsurface flow \citep{wang2020deep}).
+We also see applications of PINNs in hydrology for solving PDEs for transmissivity \citep{guo2023high}, solute transport \citep{niu20231}, soil moisture \citep{bandai2022forward}, groundwater flow \citep{cuomo2023solving} and shallow water equations \citep{nazari2022physics,feng2023physics}.
 In this survey, we find only one work using informed loss function terms within a meta transfer learning framework for lake temperature modeling \citep{willard_predicting_2021} incorporating conservation of energy relating the ingoing and outgoing thermal fluxes into the lake.

 Another direction is to use domain knowledge to directly alter a neural network's architecture to implicitly encode physical consistency or other desired physical properties.
 However, KGML-driven architecture optimizing for physical consistency is usually understood as a hard constraint since the consistency is hardcoded into the model, whereas KGML loss function terms are a soft constraint that can depend on optimization and weights within the loss function.
 Other benefits from KGML loss function terms are also experienced by KGML-driven model architecture, including reducing the search space and allowing for better out-of-sample generalizability.
 KGML-driven model architectures have shown success in hydrology, however it has been limited to temporal predictions for monitored sites.
 Examples include \citet{jiang_improving_2020} where they show a rainfall-runoff process model can be embedded as a special recurrent neural layers in a deep learning architecture, \citet{daw_physics-aware_2019} where they show a physical intermediate neural network node as part of a monotonicity-preserving structure in the LSTM architecture for lake temperature, and more examples in the \citet{willard_integrating_2022} KGML survey.
 However, there is nothing preventing these approaches from being applied in the unmonitored scenario.